21 Best Singer Websites (Examples) 2026

 Built with: Squarespace

-Andrew Huang is a great singer’s website example with a vibrant color scheme that keeps you focused on the content and info all the time.
+Andrew Huang is a great singer’s website example, featuring a vibrant color scheme that keeps you focused on the content and information at all times.

 What’s handy is the sticky header, so you don’t have to scroll to the top each time you want to access the navbar.